A 3D model-based approach for fitting masks to faces in the wild: Experimental results

 Fig.~\figref{qualitative_comparison} shows representative mask augmentation results across full range of horizontal poses (0--90$^\circ$).
 This shows visually our method yields more natural mask fitting for profile faces.

 We also compared the FIDs of different approaches on MFR2 and MFW-mini.
 FID is the Fr\'{e}chet distance between the distribution of the Inception v3 features from real samples and those from fake ones (lower is better).
+While FID is frequently used to compare the quality of fake images produced by a deep generator, we would like to stress that FID itself does not enforce any constraint on the nature of fake images, i.e. a fake image can be produced by a 3D rendering process.

 On each dataset, we fitted a mask to each non-masked face using MaskedTheFace and our method.
 Then, the FID between the real masked faces and the mask-fitted images was calculated for each method.
-For baseline comparison, we have provided the FID between the real masked images and non-masked images.
+For the baseline comparison, we also provide the FID between the real masked images and non-masked images.

 While the FID is usually computed on 2,048-d Inception v3 features, we had to use lower dimensional features (64, 192 and 768) as the number of non-masked images is smaller than 2,048 for MFR2 (98) and MFW-mini (1,500).
 Table~\ref{tbl:fid_scores} shows WearMask3D yields lower FIDs across all tested Inception v3 features, indicating more realistic mask augmentation.